 Tuition coverage is as follows:

-- Postdoctoral: 60% of the level requested by UW, up to $4,500 per year, will be provided.
-If the IC’s program supports postdoctoral individuals in formal degree-granting training, the amount provided will be up to $16,000 per year.
+- Post-doctoral: 60% of the level requested by UW, up to $4,500 per year, will be provided.
+If the program supports postdoctoral individuals in formal degree-granting training, the amount provided will be up to $16,000 per year.

-A fixed amount of funds are provided to cover costs associated with the trainee and program.
-This includes the cost trainee health insurance (see above).
-These funds can be used for any expenses that support the trainee and are allowable on federal awards.
+A fixed amount of funds is provided to cover costs associated with the trainee and program.
+This includes the cost of trainee health insurance.
+These funds can be used for any expense that supports the trainee and is allowable on federal awards.

 Allowable at 8% of MTDC, Base 23, which excludes stipends and tuition.

 Trainees are generally required to pursue their research training on a full-time basis.
-Full-time is generally defined as devoting at least 40 hours per week to the program or as specified by the UW (GPS 126.96.36.199).
+Full-time is generally defined as devoting at least 40 hours per week to the program, or as specified by the UW.
+See NIH GPS 184.108.40.206.

-Per NIH Regulations, Trainees may spend on average, an additional 25% of their time (e.g., 10 hours per week) in part time employment in research, teaching, or clinical activities so long as those activities do not interfere with, or lengthen, the duration of their training.
+Per NIH regulations, Trainees may spend on average an additional 25% of their time (10 hours per week) in part-time employment in research, teaching, or clinical activities, so long as those activities do not interfere with, or lengthen, the duration of their training.

 Compensation may not be paid from a research grant that supports the same research that is part of the trainee’s planned training experience as approved in the Training Grant application.
-(NIH GPS 188.8.131.52)
+See NIH GPS 220.127.116.11.

 Trainee Costs can be rebudgeted: